theogroup/ogroup.net/src/_posts/2017-06-12-patience-is-a-virtue-during-luxury-brand-creation.md

     quote:
     video:
   - text_markdown: >-
-      **FIRST THINGS FIRST**
+      **First Things First**

-      Lately, I've had the same conversation multiple times with a number of highly motivated, visionary and successful entrepreneurs launching new Luxury brands.
-In each case, they've described to me how significant time and money have been put toward creating elements like logos, graphics and packaging design comps prior to conceptual brand development, and in some cases, even before the product itself exists.
+      Lately, we've had the same conversation multiple times with a number of highly motivated, visionary and successful entrepreneurs launching new Luxury brands.
+In each case, they've described how significant time and money have been put toward creating elements like logos, graphics and packaging design comps prior to conceptual brand development, and in some cases, even before the product itself exists.

-      I get it.
-In fact, to a degree, I applaud it.
-Having worked with dozens of entrepreneurs over the last 30 years, I know that they're passionate about their ideas and live for the opportunity to share them with the world.
+      We get it.
+In fact, to a degree, we applaud it.
+Having worked with dozens of entrepreneurs over the last 30 years, we know that they're passionate about their ideas and live for the opportunity to share them with the world.
 They want everything to happen fast.
 The temptation to come up with names, logos, packaging and other elements is too strong to ignore.
 After all, that's building the brand right?
 Yes it is, but it's also too soon.
       As Gary Vaynerchuk, founder of Wine Library TV and VaynerMedia wrote in his book, Crush It, "Patience is the secret sauce."

       The ‘Design First' approach might work in some mass categories, where